-8.112 steps
+9.119 steps

-'''

 'steps' <value>

-'''

-This keyword is used to define the number of different colors in the post-processor mode.
+This keyword is used to define the number of different colors in the postprocessor mode.
 The default is 21.

-8.113 surf
+9.120 surf

 This keyword is used to define or redefine a surface.
 It is a more convenient way to define a surface than the command gsur.
-Either individual lines or a set can be specified.
+Either individual lines or a set of lines can be specified.
 To be meshable with structured elements it requires 3, 4 or 5 edges (lines or lcmbs).
-To be meshable with tr3u or tr6u it requires either to be plane or to reference a shape or nurbs which can not be provided with this command (see "gsur.
-The most convenient way to define surfaces is to use the command qsur.
+To be meshable with tr3u or tr6u it requires either to be plane or to reference a shape or nurbs which can not be provided with this command (see "gsur" which allows the assignment of a shape or "qshp" which allows the assignment of a shape or nurbs to a surface).
+The mouse controlled way to define surfaces is to use the command qsur.
 If the name of the surface should be automatically generated, then just type "!" instead of a name.

-8.114 swep
+9.121 swep